davcd/cart-rest-api/README.md

 </details>
 <details><summary markdown="span"><i>POST</i>  <strong>/cart/items/</strong></summary>

-Modifies cart item
+Adds / modifies / removes a cart item

 ```
 if (quantity is positive){
 	if(item previously exists in the cart){
-    	The quantities are added
+    	Modifies the quantities by adding them
     }else{
     	Adds the item into the cart with the defined quantity
     }
 }else{
 	if(item previously exists in the cart){
-		The quantities are subtracted
+		Modifies the quantities by subtracting them
         if(the quantities result is zero or less){
-        	Deletes item from cart
+        	Removes item from cart
         }
 	}else{
     	Does nothing